Entries close on 8 May 2022, but to be eligible for 'every fifth entry free', you must enter by 23 April 2022 (see rules below).

 The Character Study

 What does a subject reveal in a portrait?
 Or is it the viewer who responds to the visual clues presented by the image?
-Show us portraits where character is the key to our understanding.
+Show us portraits where character is the key to our understanding and the focus of the portrait photograph.

 The Portrait Story

 Documentary.
 Photojournalism.
 Candid.
 Imagined.
 Composites.
 A carefully captured or created portrait can show more than the people within, it can be a part of a larger dialogue.
-What stories can you show us?
+What stories can you show us through portrait photography?

 The Family Sitting

 We all photograph our families.
 Some of us photograph families professionally.
 And great family portraits - whether singles or groups - play an important role in our personal histories and are integral to the art of portrait photography.
-You don't have to photograph your own family, and we're interested in classically formal portraits as well as relaxed and informal sittings.
+You don't have to photograph your own family.
+We're interested in classically formal portraits as well as relaxed and informal sittings.
 What's your take on a 'family'?

 The Environmental Portrait